A particle moves in a straight line according to the equation x=2... | Channels for Pearson+

 - 11. Integrals of Inverse, Exponential, & Logarithmic Functions(0)

 A particle moves in a straight line according to the equation , where is the displacement in meters and is the time in seconds.
-Find the particle's position at .
+Find the particle's velocity at .

 A particle moves in a straight line according to the equation , where is the displacement in meters and is the time in seconds.
-Find the particle's position at .
+Find the particle's velocity at .